eniora/InstantID-Unlocked/README.md

 ⚡ Performance
 - Tweaks to improve VRAM usage compared to the original repo.
 Runs good on 12GB VRAM but 16GB+ is recommended.
-- Works on 8GB GPUs, but expect very slow generations (~15 minutes for 1280×960).
+- Works on 8GB GPUs, but expect slow generations (~3-5 minutes for 1280×960).

 And many many more improvements.